 - Check outdoor faucets and hoses.

 Once a leak is detected, get the affected pipes and fixtures fixed, or replaced if necessary.
 Fixing leaky faucets and plumbing joints can save up to 20 gallons per day for each leak.
 Not all leaks are easily detected, but you can determine if there are hidden leaks by checking your water meter before and after a period of time when no water has been used.
 If the meter changes, it is likely that there are undetected leaks in your home.
+If you still can't locate the problems with your plumbing system, then it is highly advised to look for affordable plumbing service providers in your area.

 2) Use low-flow fixtures